danielmarius1995/Ethereum-Campaign-Factory/README.md

-## Ethereum Campaign Factory DApp using Solidity, Truffle, Metamask, React, Next.js, Web3, Semantic-UI
+## Ethereum Campaign Factory DApp using Solidity, Truffle, MetaMask, React, Next.js, Web3, Semantic-UI

 ## Features

-Participants can create and contribute to campaigns
+- Participants can create and contribute to campaigns

-DApp can be deployed on any Ethereum Network
+- DApp can be deployed on any Ethereum Network

 ## Available Scripts